Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Tropical descendants

 Consider the moduli space $\overline{M}^{\mathsf{log}}_{g,n+n_1+n_2}(\mathbb{F}_k, \delta_{({\underline{\phi}},\underline{\mu})})$, and on it, the descendant cycle class given by $\psi_1^{k_1}\cdots \psi_n^{k_n}$.
 We compute the invariant by degenerating the point conditions, and cutting down the virtual class to

-Working over $\spec(\CC(\!(t)\!))$, choose points $p_1$, $\ldots$, $p_n\in T\subset \mathbb F_k$, whose tropicalizations $p_1^{\trop}$, $\ldots$, $p_n^{\trop}$ are in general position in $\RR^2$.
+Working over $\spec(\CC(\!(t)\!))$, choose points $p_1$, $\ldots$, $p_n\in T\subset \mathbb F_k$, and assume that the coordinate-wise valuations of these points in $T$, which give points $p_1^{\trop}$, $\ldots$, $p_n^{\trop}$, are in general position in $\RR^2$.
 Since the tropical moduli space with the prescribed discrete data has only finitely many cones, it follows that there are finitely many rigid tropical stable maps meeting the stationary constraints.
 Suppose $(\Gamma,f)$ is a tropical stable map with an end $p_i$ incident to a vertex $V$.
-Since a point $p_i$ must support the descendant class $\psi_i^{k_i}$, a dimension argument forces that the valency of $V$ is $k_j+3-g(V)$.
+Since a point $p_i$ must support the descendant class $\psi_i^{k_i}$, a dimension argument forces that the valency of $V$ is $k_V+3-g(V)$.
 In other words, the tropical curves contributing to the count are precisely the ones outlined in Definition~\ref{def-tropdescGWI}.